ComDrive: Comfort-Oriented End-to-End Autonomous Driving: Methodology

 \subsection{Sparse Perception}

-HE-Drive begins by employing a visual encoder \citep{he2016deep} to extract multi-view visual features, denoted as $\mathcal{F}$, from the input multi-view camera images.
+ComDrive begins by employing a visual encoder \cite{he2016deep} to extract visual features, denoted as $\mathcal{F}$, from the input multi-view camera images.
 These images denoted as $\Gamma = \{J_{\tau} \in \mathbb{R}^{N \times 3 \times H \times W}\}_{{\tau}=T-k}^{T}$, where $N$ is the number of camera views, $k$ is the temporal window length, and $J_{\tau}$ represents the multi-view images at timestep $\tau$, with $T$ being the current timestep.
-Subsequently, the sparse perception from \citep{sun2024sparsedrive} performs detection, tracking, and online mapping tasks concurrently offering a more efficient and compact 3D representation $\Theta $ of the surrounding environment (in Figure \ref{fig:overview}).
+Subsequently, the sparse perception from \cite{sun2024sparsedrive} performs detection, tracking, and online mapping tasks concurrently offering a more efficient and compact 3D representation $\Theta $ of the surrounding environment (in Fig. \ref{fig:overview}).
+This 3D representation encompasses implicit features of surrounding agents and the map, which is crucial for guiding the subsequent diffusion-based motion planner to generate safe multi-modal trajectories, as obstacle information is embedded within the representation.

-\subsection{Diffusion-based motion planner}
+\subsection{Diffusion-based Motion Planner}

-Figure \ref{fig:overview} illustrates the overall pipeline of our diffusion-based motion planner.
-We adopt the CNN-based diffusion policy \citep{chi2024diffusionpolicy,ze20243d} as the foundation, which consists of a conditional U-Net composed of 1D convolution layers, upsampling layers, and FiLM (Feature-wise Linear Modulation) layers \citep{perez2018film}.
+Fig. \ref{fig:overview} illustrates the overall pipeline of our diffusion-based motion planner.
+We adopt a CNN-based diffusion policy \cite{chi2024diffusionpolicy} as the foundation, implementing a conditional DDPM to generate multi-modal trajectories.

-\textbf{Motion Planner Diffusion Policy:} Our method (Figure \ref{fig:policy}) employs the Conditional Denoising Diffusion Probabilistic Model (DDPM), a generative model defined through parameterized Markov chains trained using variational inference to model the conditional distribution $p(\mathbf{A}_t|\mathbf{O}_t)$.
-The DDPM consists of a forward process that gradually adds Gaussian noise to the input data, converting it into pure noise, and a reverse process that iteratively denoises the noisy data to recover the original data.